 |**Information found here has been linked directly to NC - SARA's website|

-*A note: Student complaints about grades or student conduct may not be appealed to the portal agency.
-Additionally, home state portal agencies report status of complaint(s) to NC-SARA on a quarterly basis.
+*Note: Student complaints about grades or student conduct may not be appealed to the portal agency.
+Additionally, home state portal agencies report the status of complaint(s) to NC-SARA on a quarterly basis.